at the dawn of a stroll, I’m meeting you...

 New Tretyakov Gallery,

-West Wing, hall 4.
+West Wing, Room 4.

 Alexander Burganov.
-Mythology of reality
+Mythology of Reality

-until 7 September
+until 7 September, Sun

 Tretyakov Gallery